 - The author is informed about confirmation of the materials received and within a about the decision to publish them.
 After receiving a positive answer the author sends original documents (licensed contract) to the address: Korolenko 12, Omsk, 644010, Russia.

+Dear Authors, before submitting an article, we ask you to familiarize yourself with the content of the Publication Ethics.
 In order to improve the quality of published materials, all submitted works (scientific articles, messages, reviews, etc.) are reviewed and checked by the “Antiplagiat” system.
 Only original articles that have not been previously published and are not pending in other publications are accepted for consideration.
 The article submitted for publication should be relevant, have novelty, contain a statement of tasks (problems), a description of the main research results obtained by the author, conclusions.
 Articles are accepted in Russian and / or English.
 Materials for publication in English are submitted by foreign authors without translation in any part of them into Russian.

 Requirements for the articles sent to the journal